Welcome to the Trinity Centre Practice for Healthcare Innovation (TCPHI)

 Dr Gobnait Byrne

-Director of Trinity Centre Practice for Healthcare Innovation
+Director of the Trinity Centre for Practice and Healthcare Innovation (TCPHI)

 Tel: +353 1 8963105